realmarcin/MAK/README.md

 ```
 system.file("jri",package="rJava")
 ```
-- Add these JAR files to your system CLASSPATH variable, e.g on linux bash:
+- Add the paths to these JAR files to your system CLASSPATH variable, e.g on linux bash:
 ```
 export CLASSPATH=$CLASSPATH:path/to/JRI.jar:path/to/MAK.jar
 ```